sahitya-chandra/GSoC-2025/Final-report.md

 **Key Tasks and Achievements**:
 - **Authentication Pages**: Revamped Sign In, Sign Up, and Forgot Password views with modern, accessible designs.
 - **Study Creation Flow**: Overhauled the multi-step study creation process, introducing a new Accessibility test category and a simplified flow using a stepper.
-- **Dashboard and Admin Views**: Refactored the Dashboard and Admin view to a clean, modern layout with improved data grouping.
+- **Dashboard and Admin Views**: Redesigned the Admin view with a complete new Dashboard view to a clean, modern layout with improved data grouping.
 - **Report View Enhancements**: Upgraded the Report View for usability tests, adding user identification (full name and email or "Unknown" for anonymous users), test status (Completed or Pending), and admin actions like direct user deletion from the report table.
 - **Analytics Views**:
   - **General Analytics**: Improved layout with intuitive visualizations of user participation and test outcomes, including user-level test summaries.